section-engineering-education/engineering-education/content/articles/using-prime-react-in-react-applications/index.md

 ### How to create a responsive React navigation bar using PrimeReact
 React is all about components, these helps us to reuse our JavaScript code over and over.
-It also maintain and update the page.
+It also maintains and update the page.
 React is used to build single page application and user interface.

 ### Introduction